GriffithUniLibrary/research-data-management/content/2-library_resources.md

 ## Data formats, files names and folder structures
-{% include figure.html img="2022-files-formats-folders.jpg" alt="File and folder images" caption="File and folder images" width="100%" %}
+{% include figure.html img="2022-files-formats-folders.jpg" alt="File and folder images" caption="Formats, files and folders - how will you organise your data?" width="100%" %}

 ### Different formats research data may take